kevinctofel/Gatsby/posts/im-tired-of-managing-contacts-you-do-it.md

 ## What does this look like?

-S﻿o, I'm envisioning both a two-way flow of contact information and some gatekeeping as to who gets what, based on my personal preferences.
+S﻿o, I'm envisioning both a two-way flow of contact information and some gatekeeping at the client level as to who gets what, based on my personal preferences.
+I'll approve you as a connected contact and I'll say what contact information of mine that you can have.

 F﻿or reason one above, I think this has to be some sort of open source solution.
 While I can ***export*** my current contacts from Apple and Google, I can't put in place the solution I want through Apple or Google.

-In regards to reason two, I'm wondering if there's a potential solution as part of the Fediverse.
+In regards to reason two, I'm wondering if there's a potential solution as part of the [Fediverse](https://en.wikipedia.org/wiki/Fediverse).
 This world already has push-pull types of action through [ActivityPub](https://www.w3.org/TR/activitypub/), for example.

 Of course being a n00b developer-in-training, I don't know if the ActivityPub spec can be used for contact information, although I suspect it can be used for any type of data.
 And I do know that we have standards for contact data though: CardDAV and LDAP come to mind.